omgnetwork/omgnetwork.github.io/docs/network/fee-relay.md

   // check how many inputs do you use to cover payment if (senderUtxos.length !== 1) {
-    console.log("You can have up to 3 payment inputs to cover the payment.
+    console.log("This transaction only supports one payment input.
 To proceed with transaction, please merge the selected inputs first.");
   } else {
     // construct a transaction body
     const transactionBody = createTransactionBody(